Localization and flexibilization in symplectic geometry: Introduction

-\begin{remark} We emphasize that Theorem \ref{thm: comparison} is false unless we invert subcritical morphisms.
-For example, if $X$ is a Weinstein domain (without sectorial boundary), then $X_P\times T^*D^n$ has sectorial divisor $X_P \times T^*S^{n-1}$ while $X\times T^*D^n_P$ has divisor $X\times T^*S^{n-1}$ which are not symplectomorphic for general $X$ (even if we pick a model for $X_P$ that is diffeomorphic to $X$).
-However, adding subcritical handles can change the divisor by a \textit{loose} hypersurface and hence resolves this issue; see the discussion in Example \ref{examples: subcritical_looseness}. \end{remark}
+More precisely, the first step in our proof is to show that carving out Lagrangian disks and then stabilizing is equivalent to stabilizing and then carving out Lagrangian disks, up to subcritical handles.
+Namely, in Proposition \ref{prop. for comparison}, we prove that for any (proper) regular Lagrangian disk $L \subset X$, $(X \backslash L) \times T^*D^1$ is equivalent to $X \times T^*D^1 \backslash (L \times T^*_0 D^1)$, up to subcritical handles, and this they are equivalent in $\weincrit$.
+This result is false without inverting subcriticals.
+For example, if $X$ is a Weinstein domain (without sectorial boundary), then $X[P^{-1}]\times T^*D^n$ has sectorial divisor $X[P^{-1}] \times T^*S^{n-1}$ while $X\times (T^*D^n[P^{-1}])$ has divisor $X\times T^*S^{n-1}$.
+These are not symplectomorphic for general $X$ (even if we pick a model for $X[P^{-1}]$ that is diffeomorphic to $X$).
+However, adding subcritical handles can change the divisor by a \textit{loose} hypersurface and hence resolves this issue; see the discussion in Example \ref{examples: subcritical_looseness}.
+We also note that with our definition of $T^*D^n[P^{-1}]$, $T^*D^n[P^{-1}] \times T^*D^n$ and $(T^*D^n[P^{-1}])\times (T^*D^n[P^{-1}])$ have different cohomology in degree $2n-1$ and hence subcritical handles are required to make them equivalent.

-As discussed in Remark \ref{rem:smooth_topology} for $(T^*D^n)_P$, there are several models for the smooth topology of $X_P$ discussed in detail in \cite{Lazarev_Sylvan}.
-In this paper, we can take an explicit model for $X_P$ that is diffeomorphic to $X$ up to \textit{smoothly subcritical} handles; see Section \ref{sec: topology_flex_handles}.
-Again, we can ensure that $X_P$ and $X$ are diffeomorphic by applying the h-principle for loose Legendrians in a local situation.